Floorp-Projects/Floorp/remote/doc/CodeStyle.md

 ===========

 Like other projects, we also have some guidelines to keep to the code.
-For the overall remote agent project, a few rough rules are:
+For the overall Remote Agent project, a few rough rules are:

   * Make your code readable and sensible, and don’t try to be clever.
 Prefer simple and easy solutions over more convoluted